MediaOne TV

 MediaOne TV is an Indian Malayalam-language television channel operated by Madhyamam Broadcasting Limited.
 The channel was licensed in September 2011 and was officially launched on 10 February 2013.
 The main studio is located at Velliparamba, Kozhikode, Kerala.

-Broadcasting of the channel was halted by the Ministry of Information and Broadcasting (I&B) in February 2022 after MediaOne's license to distribute the channel was revoked due to national security issues.
+Since its launch, MediaOne TV has been scrutinized for its connections to Jamaat-e-Islami Hind, an Islamic organization; few TV news channels in India are operated by such groups.
+Broadcasting of the channel was halted by the Ministry of Information and Broadcasting (I&B) in February 2022 after MediaOne's license to distribute the channel was revoked claiming national security issues.
 Some criticized the ban, which was upheld by a division bench of the Kerala High Court, as being based on undisclosed sealed information.
 Even though it did not broadcast to television providers, MediaOne continued to distribute its programming online and via social media.
-On 15 March 2022, the Supreme Court of India issued an interim order staying the ban on MediaOne and allowing it to resume broadcast operations.
+On 15 March 2022, the Supreme Court of India issued an interim order staying the ban on MediaOne and allowing it to resume broadcast operations, followed by a judgement in April 2023 that permanently set aside the I&B order.

 History

 Foundation

-On 16 June 2012, then-Kerala Chief Minister Oommen Chandy inaugurated the foundation stone laying ceremony of MediaOne headquarters and studio complex at Velliparambu near Kozhikode, and former Union Cabinet Minister of Overseas Indian Affairs Vayalar Ravi unveiled the MediaOne logo at Kochi Le Meridian convention hall.
-The channel was officially launched on 10 February 2013 by former Defence Minister A. K. Antony at a gala function held at Swapna Nagari, Kozhikode.
+On 16 June 2012, then-Kerala Chief Minister Oommen Chandy presided over a foundation stone–laying ceremony for the MediaOne headquarters and studio complex at Velliparambu near Kozhikode, and former Union Cabinet Minister of Overseas Indian Affairs Vayalar Ravi unveiled the MediaOne logo at an event in Kochi.
+The channel was officially launched on 10 February 2013 at an event attended by the former defence minister A. K. Antony.